h-a-n-a/rspack-allocation-test/README.md

 # Rspack Mimalloc Memory Test

-This is a repo for reproducing the memory consumption issue especially on the macOS.
+This is a repo for reproducing the memory consumption issue on the macOS.

 ## Prepare